 Internal and External Resources that the Mother has Access to

 Personal Values.
 Acceptance of the parents towards the condition their child has brought them into is seen as an important coping strategy that has helped the family who has a child with multiple disabilities.
 Their values play a significant role in overcoming all the struggles that they have faced.
-This claim is also in consonance with the findings of Young et al. (2020) when they emphasized that although these kinds of parents continually experience distress and grief, it has decreased over time because of the values that the parents possess.
+This claim is also in consonance with the findings of Young et al. (2020) who emphasized that although these kinds of parents continually experience distress and grief, it has decreased over time because of the values that the parents possess.
 These values have been used as a coping strategy and resource that helped them manage demands and elevate opportunities where they can grow.

-Furthermore, personal values such as the accepting attitude and adaptability of the family members have been developed as shared by the participants.
+Furthermore, personal values such as the accepting attitude and adaptability of the family members have been shared by the participants.
 This has also been recounted in the study of Embregts et al. (2021) when the theme of accepting the situation and making it work was extracted from the interviews.
 They developed the ideals of being adaptable and resilient despite their circumstances.
 Instead of focusing on the negative, forming stronger bonds, teamwork, and building personal time proved helpful to families with children with multiple disabilities.

 Community Support.
 The support of the community has been identified to play a vital role in coping with the stresses brought by taking care of a child with multiple disabilities.
 Being supported in how they deal with their situation by immediate family members and the people around them means so much to the parents.
 This emergence of community support being helpful to the family is also seen in the study conducted by Nucifora et al. (2022) when they stressed that social supports that cater to people who have disabilities and their parents proved to be very significant, especially during the time the child transitions to adulthood.
 In the study of Kim et al. (2021), results revealed that family functioning intervenes with the relationship between care burden and the quality of life of families with children with multiple disabilities.
 Hence, it is important to facilitate social support intervention programs to address the growing concern of improving the lives of the carers of children with multiple needs.